 - Read and agree to the TCR Service Agreement.

 To protect your data, all Internet and private network access requests are denied by default after the instance is created.
-Before you log in to the instance and push and pull images, you must configure the network access policy.
+Before you log in to the instance, push, and pull images, you must configure the network access policy.

 We recommend that you push and pull container images through private network access because it can significantly accelerate the push and pull speeds and reduce public network traffic costs.
 In addition, you can manage private network access links to specify the VPCs that are allowed to access your image data and improve data security.